bdavidxyz/twmarketing/DEPLOYMENT.md

 - Ensure Hugo is properly configured for the GitHub Actions environment
 - Verify that the publishDir in config.yml is set to "\_gh_pages"
 - If you encounter a browserslist error during webpack build, the workflow automatically updates the browserslist database before building
+- If you encounter JavaScript obfuscation issues in the GitHub Actions environment, the webpack configuration has been updated to use a simpler build process that works in CI environments